-The Great North Innocence Project, formerly the Innocence Project of Minnesota, works to free the wrongfully convicted and prevent future wrongful convictions from occurring in Minnesota, North Dakota, and South Dakota.
+The Great North Innocence Project works to free the wrongfully convicted and prevent future wrongful convictions from occurring in Minnesota, North Dakota, and South Dakota.

 We litigate cases where newly discovered evidence can prove actual innocence.